Business Immigration

 Spain’s Employee Work Visa (Trabajo por Cuenta Ajena) and Seasonal Work Visa are designed to help employers hire non-EU blue-collar talent.
 These visas enable companies to bring in skilled or semi-skilled workers for full-time or temporary roles, with faster options for shortage occupations.

-In 2025, new rules simplify the process with longer permit durations, less paperwork, and digital submission tools.
+In 2026, new rules simplify the process even further with longer permit durations, reduced fees, expanded quotas, and an advanced digital submission platform.
 Whether hiring for a warehouse or a harvest season, this guide helps HR teams sponsor visas efficiently and keep projects running smoothly.

 Understanding Spain’s Work Visas for Blue-Collar Employees

-• Validity: Initially 1 year, renewable for up to 4 years (an upgrade from 2 years).
+• Validity: Initially 1 year, renewable for up to 4 years.

 • Eligibility: Specific to your Spanish company and job location.